a section of Michael Shannon's "Matrix" as completed by Tanith Lanzillotta

 Susie Kozawa, a sound artist, composer and performer, works mostly with sound collages and site-specific installations, in which the gathering of sounds is a primary activity.
 She explores different acoustic spaces using musical instruments she makes out of found objects, kelp, modified toys and human voice.
 She creates live sound design for dance and theater productions.
 She was a founding member of Aono Jikken Ensemble and has been a Foley type sound artist to Guy Madden's "live spectacle performance" of his silent film Brand Upon The Brain! that performed in Seattle, Portland, Sao Paulo and Winnipeg.
 Recently she designed the sound score with Esther Sugai for Serge Gregory's film "When Herons Dream".
 Most recently she had been featured in the artist portrait documentary "Degrees of Inspiration" along with Britta Johnson and Lori Goldston by filmmaker Gabriel Miller.
 She also creates sound collages from field recordings of found sounds.
 She is a member of the Seattle Phonographers Union.
 She has permanent public art installations with visual artist Erin Shie Palmer for the new Wing Luke Asian Museum in Seattle.

 Eric Lanzillotta is the director of Eye Music and founder of Anomalous Records, Ri Be Xibalba and the magazine Bixobal.
-Recordings of his work have been released on CD and vinyl by Selektion, Alluvial Recordings, Beta-lactam Ring Records, RRRecords, EE Tapes and Jnana Records.
+Recordings of his work have been released on CD and vinyl by Selektion, Alluvial Recordings, Beta-lactam Ring Records, RRRecords, EE Tapes, Jnana Records, and Cold Spring.
 He has had no formal musical training.

 Carl Lierman is a self taught visual artist and sound composer.
 He is co-founder of FotoCircle Gallery in downtown Seattle in the 90’s, and a member of Gyre.
 His work has been heard in Iancu Dumitrescu's 1st Annual Computer Music Festival in Bucharest, and the Center on Contemporary Art's "People Doing Strange Things With Electricity Too”.

 David Stanford: First instrument was saxophone.
 Began theory lessons, piano lessons, and self-instruction on guitar several years later.
 Graduated Cornish College of the Arts (B.M., 2000).
 Has played with Gamelan Pacifica, Seattle City Gamelan, animist orchestra, and has collaborated with a number of different choreographers and video artists.
 Current focus is on playing natural objects, amplification/electronics, and (when access permits) prepared piano.